MarkMichon1/BitGlitter-Python/README.md

   I've built BitGlitter to be easy to modify and expand upon.
 Rather than worrying about the lower-level functionality, achieve your goal with the modular components I've created.

-### CLI

-**Temporary warning-** Due to issues uploading to PyPI, these features are only available on Github for now.
-The PyPI version of BitGlitter still performs everything else fine.
-This will be removed when the problem is fixed.

-Write from command line:

-+ `python3 -m bitglitter write`

-      `-file` - The absolute path to the file
-      `-mode` - Either 'image' or 'video'.
-Default: video `-o` - Output path

- Read from command line:

-+ `python3 -m bitglitter read`

-      `-file` - The absolute path to the file
-      `-o` - Output path

 ### Applications
 To be determined by you, the end user!
 This will be updated as the library becomes more popular.